-As part of the acquired assets, ViralClear received an assignment and licensing rights agreement from Trek with a third-party vendor regarding certain formulas and compounds usage.
-The agreement calls for milestone payments upon initiation of a phase 2 and phase 3 clinical trials, marketing authorization (as defined) in any first and second country of \$1 million, \$5 million, \$10 million and \$5 million, respectively, in addition to 5% royalty payments.
+As part of the Purchased Assets, ViralClear received an assignment and licensing rights agreement from Trek with a third-party vendor regarding certain formulas and compounds usage.
+The agreement, as amended on September 2, 2020, calls for milestone payments upon marketing authorization (as defined) in any first and second country of \$10 million and \$5 million, respectively, in addition to 6% royalty payments.